Anamorphosis: Popular culture

 Since the 18th century, anamorphosis has been a widespread art form in popular culture.
 It has been used for children's toys, album art, advertising, videogames and movies, among other things.

 In the 1970s, albums for musicians Steeleye Span and Rick Wakeman featured anamorphic album art.

 The 2009 video game Batman: Arkham Asylum has a series of riddles posed by the classic Batman antagonist The Riddler, the solution of which is based on perspective anamorphosis.

 In 2013, Honda released a commercial which incorporated a series of illusions based on anamorphosis.

 Tourists attractions employing large-scale illusory art allowing visitors to photograph themselves in fantastic scenes have opened in several Asian countries, such as the Trickeye Museum and Hong Kong 3D Museum.

 OK Go makes repeated use of anamorphic illusions in the music video for The Writing's On the Wall.

+The 2024 film Hanu-Man uses anamorphosis to depict Hanuman during a fight scene.